teng2023/Crack-segmentation/README.md

 **2.** Make sure checking the relationship between each files and directories instead of customized dataset since it is complicated inside.

+**3.** The file related to CrackSeg9k can't execute successfully since CrackSeg9k doesn't upload to GitHub and it has some modification.

 ### The content in the files

 **cunstomized dataset**：mainly all the images including visible light images, infrared images, and depth images.